Yash-Codezz/LaptiQ/README.md

 **Step 4 — Price Range**

-Instead of a single predicted value, LaptiQ returns a ±12% price range rounded to the nearest ₹500 — honest about the model's real uncertainty (MAE is 11.68%) without false precision.
+Instead of a single predicted value, LaptiQ returns a ±12% price range rounded to the nearest ₹500.
 ```
 Predicted:  ₹1,27,855
 Range:      ₹1,12,500 – ₹1,43,000